Estate Planning After Moving States: What to Review

 If you purchased real property in your new state, confirm how the deed is titled.
 If you intended the property to be held in your revocable living trust, the deed should reflect that from the beginning.
 If it was purchased in your individual name and the trust is meant to hold it, a deed transfer will be required to fund the trust with that property.

 If you still own real property in your former state, that property remains subject to the laws of that state, including its probate process.
-A properly funded trust can eliminate the multi-state probate exposure that comes with owning property in more than one state.
+A properly funded trust eliminates the multi-state probate exposure that comes with owning property in more than one state.
 If you have not already placed your former-state property into a trust, this is a priority item to address with your estate planning attorney.

 FAQs